 Students are responsible for library materials borrowed with their AUP student identification card.
 Fees are charged for damaged, lost or unreturned materials at the end of each semester.
-Unpaid overdue fines block further loans; fines of €15 and over will be billed by Student Accounting Services.
+Unpaid overdue fines block further loans; fines will be charged to student accounts and holds will be applied.